jtheligand/HTE-Data-Visualization-in-R/README.md

 For other versions of the notebook and Excel template with detailed instructions, visit sites.udel.edu/htecenter

+The heatmap code was generated using the "96-well plot" tutorial from Artur Matysik, which can be found here: https://rpubs.com/artur_matysik/plot-96well-heatmap

 Please let me know if this notebook is helpful!
 Acknowledgements and/or citations of the Excel template and of pie, bar, or donut plots generated using this notebook are greatly appreciated!

 Jessica Sampson, January 2023